-SSA graduates – now more than 8,000 worldwide – provide thousands of hours of compassionate and effective service every year, touching the lives of millions.
-Because of their rigorous training, SSA graduates typically rise to leadership roles – applying knowledge and evidence to inform and improve the design and delivery of human services, making organizations more effective, and giving voice to those who have long been unheard.
-Read more about these remarkable SSA graduates and how they are working to create a more just and humane world.
+Graduates of The University of Chicago Crown Family School of Social Work, Policy, and Practice – now more than 8,000 worldwide – provide thousands of hours of compassionate and effective service every year, touching the lives of millions.
+Because of their rigorous training, Crown Family School graduates typically rise to leadership roles – applying knowledge and evidence to inform and improve the design and delivery of human services, making organizations more effective, and giving voice to those who have long been unheard.
+Read more about our remarkable graduates and how they are working to create a more just and humane world.

 Alumni Profiles by field of interest